jikuja/azure-data-factory-runtime-app-service/README.md

+> :warning: :warning: :warning: :warning: :warning:
+>
+> Before deploying this to any public or multi-user environment please read [Security](#Security) section.

-# Azure Data Factory self-hosted integration runtime on App Service
+# Azure Data Factory self-hosted integration runtime in Azure Container Instances(ACI) service

-This sample illustrates how to host an [Azure Data Factory self-hosted integration runtime](https://docs.microsoft.com/azure/data-factory/concepts-integration-runtime) in Azure App Service.
+This sample illustrates how to host an [Azure Data Factory self-hosted integration runtime](https://docs.microsoft.com/azure/data-factory/concepts-integration-runtime) in Azure Container Instances service.

-By using this approach, you can gain the benefits of using a self-hosted integration runtime while avoiding having to manage virtual machines or other infrastructure.
+By using this approach, you can gain the benefits of
+* using a self-hosted integration runtime while avoiding having to manage virtual machines or other infrastructure
+* orchestrating ACI up and down when needed

 ## Approach and architecture

-This sample runs the self-hosted integration in a Windows container on App Service.
+This sample runs the self-hosted integration in a Windows container on ACI.
 Azure Data Factory [supports running a self-hosted integration runtime on Windows containers](https://docs.microsoft.com/azure/data-factory/how-to-run-self-hosted-integration-runtime-in-windows-container), and [they provide a GitHub repository](https://github.com/Azure/Azure-Data-Factory-Integration-Runtime-in-Windows-Container) with a Dockerfile and associated scripts.
 Azure Container Registry builds the Dockerfile by using [ACR tasks](https://docs.microsoft.com/azure/container-registry/container-registry-tasks-overview).

-The App Service container app uses [VNet integration](https://docs.microsoft.com/azure/app-service/overview-vnet-integration) to connect to a virtual network.
+The ACI uses [VNet integration](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-vnet) to connect to a virtual network.
 This means that the self-hosted integration runtime can [connect to Data Factory by using a private endpoint](https://docs.microsoft.com/azure/data-factory/data-factory-private-link), and it can also access servers and other resources that are accessible thorugh the virtual network.

+To illustrate the end-to-end flow, the sample deploys an example Data Factory pipelines which
+* starts ACI and polls integration runtime(IR) status until IR is available
-To illustrate the end-to-end flow, the sample deploys an example Data Factory pipeline that connects to a web server on a virtual machine by using a private IP address.
+* connects to a web server on a virtual machine by using a private IP address.

 ### Architecture diagram